 The National Securities Depository Limited (NSDL) is promoted by the National Stock Exchange, Unit Trust of India and Industrial Development Bank of India among others.
 The activities of NSDL are carried out through service providers such as the DP, Share Transfer Agents and Clearing Corporations of Stock Exchanges.
 DP’s are known as the business partners in NSDL.

 The DP’s need to register with NSDL to be able to provide services to the investors and the clearing members.
 The depository services provided by NSDL are accessible to the investors through the DP registered with them.
 The investors need to open a depository account with the DP to avail the depository services such as trading account maintenance, dematerialisation, rematerialisation of securities, etc.

 The Central Depository Services Limited (CDSL) is promoted by the Bombay Stock Exchange, Bank of India and State Bank of India among others.
 The DP’s registered under the CDSL help the investors to avail the services provided by the CDSL.

 The DP’s of CDSL act as a link between the CDSL and the investors.
-The investors can obtain the balances in their account recorded and maintained by the CDSL through the DP’s.
+The investors can obtain the balances in their accounts recorded and maintained by the CDSL through the DP’s.
 The DP’s provide the investors with a statement of their accounts at regular intervals which gives details of their transactions and securities held by them.

 The Depositories Act, 1996 and SEBI (Depositories & Participants) Regulations, 1996 provide the list of entities who are eligible to become a Depository Participant.
-The list of entities which qualify to become a DP is:
+The list of entities that qualify to become a DP is:

 - Public Financial Institutions.